cd223/cd223.github.io/content/posts/build-and-budget/index.md

 Many organizations subscribe to the "_[you build it, you **run** it](https://www.thoughtworks.com/en-gb/insights/decoder/y/you-build-it-you-run-it)_" operating model, but this ownership _rarely_ extends to costs.
 When was the last time your pager went off in the night because a service experienced an unusual spike in costs? ☎️🧑‍🚒

-Cost-management can often feel far-removed from an engineer's remit.
+Cost management can often feel far-removed from an engineer's remit.
 The reality is, behind staffing costs, hosting costs are one of the biggest line items for a business, and [FinOps](https://www.finops.org/) is one of the few engineering disciplines where you can know your impact on the bottom line within 24 hours.

 In this post, we look at:
 1. Why costs are a shared responsibility.